michaelmarty/UniDec/readme.md

 ## Change Log

+v.4.1.3

+Fix to bug in calculating the error from the weighted standard deviation of charge state masses.
+Fixed bug in Load and Save State with non-text files.

+Added drag and drop for loading the state from a zip file.

+Upgraded pymzml version for improved mzML compatibility and fixed mzML import error.

 v.4.1.2

 **Added button in UniDec to turn off data normalization.** Note: the beta values will be automatically scaled to match this.